Jim Coombs

-James Parker Coombs (June 6, 1869 – February 22, 1935), also known as Big Jim or Daddy Jim was an American football player and coach and singer.
+James Parker Coombs (June 6, 1869 – February 22, 1935), also known as Big Jim or Daddy Jim, was an American football player and coach and singer.
 He played football at Brown and coached at Maine before becoming a professional opera singer in Boston and New York City.
 He then performed as a member of Roxy's Gang on NBC's Blue Network.

 Early life

 Coombs was born in Augusta, Maine.
 His family moved to Sedgwick, Maine when he was two years old, then to Portland, Maine when he was seventeen.
 He took vocal lessons in Portland and performed in public for the first time in 1894 in an amateur production of H.M.S.
 Pinafore.
 He prepared for college at the Bridgton Academy and Westbrook Seminary and took part in both music and athletics at these schools.

 Football

 Coombs enrolled in Brown University in 1893 and was a member of the Brown varsity football team for four years.
 He competed in hammer throw and shot put for the Brown track team.
 He studied vocal music and was director of the university's chapel choir.

 In 1897, Coombs coached Worcester Academy football team.
 That winter, he worked as a vocal coach in Portland.
 In 1898, he enlisted in the United States Navy as a bugler.
 He was honorably discharged with the rank of chief master-at-arms upon the conclusion of the Spanish–American War.
-That fall, he coached the Maine football team and, when the season end, began instructing the school's glee club.
+That fall, he coached the Maine football team and, when the season ended, began instructing the school's glee club.
 The following season, he was the line coach at Bowdoin College, but returned to Maine later in the year to train the glee club.